A quarter of A Level students achieved straight A*/A grades, with three fifths of students overall achieving at least one top A*/A grade.

 “I am delighted the hard work and dedication of the pupils and their teachers has been so well rewarded with these excellent results, the best for nearly a decade and the best results so far with the new exam specifications.
 These strong results reflect Strathallan’s increased focus on academic outcomes for our broad ability students and I am especially pleased that 90% of our A Level students are now set to begin their degrees at the Universities of their choice.
 What makes their academic results all the more pleasing and impressive is that they sit alongside the huge range of sporting, musical and other co-curricular accomplishments for which Strathallians are so rightly renowned.
 I congratulate all involved.”

-The A Level results follow a superb year at Strathallan School which included the top grade of ‘excellent’ in pastoral care from the Care Inspectorate.
+The A Level results follow a superb year at Strathallan School which included the top grade of ‘excellent’ in pastoral care from the Care Inspectorate (link to Health and wellbeing page).